 In Les beaux jours, Marion Vernoux does a great job of portraying the extramarital, cross-generational affair and she couldn’t have chosen a better leading actress for the film.

 Fanny Ardant is as mesmerising as ever.
-Both on camera and in the flesh, she looks as beautiful as she did 30 years ago and still exudes total ownership of her sensuality; something very few women over the age of 60 can do so naturally, and a quality that many men would find intimidating.
+Both on camera and in the flesh, she looks as beautiful as she did 30 years ago and still exudes total ownership of her sensuality – which very few women over the age of 60 can do so naturally, and a quality many men would find intimidating.

 I was quite awe-struck myself when, on leaving the cinema, I saw her standing tall in her high heels at the corner of Shaftesbury Avenue and Frith Street, looking statuesque.
-I was surprised that fans hadn’t surrounded her; probably because she’s not so famous in the Anglophone world, but perhaps also due to the fact she doesn’t quite come across as the approachable type.
+I was surprised that fans hadn’t surrounded her – perhaps because she’s not so famous in the Anglophone world, but probably also due to the fact she doesn’t quite come across as the approachable type.

 It was only thanks to the push my boyfriend gave me that I gathered up the courage to go up and talk to her.
 I asked politely if I could have my picture taken with her, to which she promptly agreed.
 And when I confessed my enduring love, she said “Merci” with an irresistibly charming smile.

 The eye contact was electrifying.